 For more information visit the Glasgow Prestwick Airport website.

-Avis is located onsite in the Arrivals area of the airport terminal.
+Avis is located onsite in the Arrivals area.

 Metered five, six and seven-seater taxis are available outside of the terminal on a 24-hour basis.
 Reservations are not required, but if no taxis are waiting outside the airport, a taxi can be requested using the direct-dial courtesy phone in the Arrivals Hall.
 Cash, credit and debit cards are accepted by all taxis.

-Glasgow Prestwick has its own train station, connected to the terminal by a covered walkway.
+Prestwick Airport has its own train station, connected to the terminal by a covered walkway.
 The airport train station is served by trains travelling to and from Glasgow Central station (50 minute ride), with onward service available to Edinburgh.
 All passengers travelling to or from the airport by train are eligible for a 50% discount on their train ticket.
 For more information, visit the Glasgow Prestwick Airport website.